The Rose Society of Western Australia Inc.

 By becoming a member you will receive the publication "The Australian Rose Annual" and our quarterly Western Australian Newsletters which are published in June, September, December and March.
 You can also attend our monthly meetings.
 RSWA Members can access discounts for fertilisers and other products, making your membership to the RSWA extremely good value.

 There are NO MEETINGS in December, January and July.
 Members conduct pruning demonstrations in July, which are held at various locations in the suburbs.

 Our famous Rose Shows have been held twice a year (except during Covid), once in Autumn and once in Spring, alternating between the Guildford Town Hall and the South Perth Community Centre Hall.
-The NEXT SPRING SHOW will be held in October 2023 in the South Perth Community Centre in conjunction with the National Rose Society of Australia Championships and Convention, and the WA Floral Art Society Championships.
+However there will be NO AUTUMN SHOW in May 2024, and the NEXT SPRING SHOW will be held 12th - 13th October 2024 in the South Perth Community Centre in conjunction with the WA Floral Art Society Championships.
 This will be a spectacular display of roses and floral art.
-However there will be NO AUTUMN SHOW in May 2024.

-Our Rose Society members are very active and many volunteer their time during the Spring and Autumn shows in various ways, by exhibiting their roses, setting up the hall, distributing signs for the show, assisting in the kitchen, baking and selling items on our stalls.
+Our Rose Society members are very active and many have volunteered their time during the Spring and Autumn shows in various ways, by exhibiting their roses, setting up the hall, distributing signs for the show, assisting in the kitchen, baking and selling items on our stalls.